DavidRuhe/DavidRuhe.github.io/_posts/2023-06-07-clifford-layers.md

 These generalize complex and quaternion neural networks and hence can tackle similar problems as they do, but even more.
 For example, they were shown to be of great value in approximating partial differential equation solutions by coupling the scalar and vector parts of the PDE in one multivector.
 The *rotational layer* is of particular interest, since it outperforms the native Clifford layer despite both being an equally flexible linear operation.
-In the [next post]() of this series, we dive deeper into the geometry of this layer using modern (projective) geometric algebra.
+In the [next post]({% post_url 2023-06-07-ga-layers %}) of this series, we dive deeper into the geometry of this layer using modern (projective) geometric algebra.
+Let me know in the comments below if you have questions, comments, or ideas worth sharing!

+# Acknowledgments
+I would like to thank Johannes Brandstetter, Marco Federici, and Jim Boelrijk for providing valuable feedback regarding this blogpost series.